T-NOVA/TeNOR/README.md

 Invoker is an utility to manage all the processes in the environment.
 The basic commands are the following:

-invoker start invoker.ini -> Start TeNOR.
+ - invoker start invoker.ini -> Start TeNOR.
-invoker reload ns-manager -> Restart the NS Manager service. invoker list -> Show the list of running microservices and the status.
+ - invoker reload ns-manager -> Restart the NS Manager service.
+ - invoker list -> Show the list of running microservices and the status.

+### Using Byobu

+Byobu is a modern Tmux that allows to execute multiple shells in one terminal.
+Typing the command `byobu` you will see a list of windows created using the provided script.
+More information of Byobu in (https://help.ubuntu.com/community/Byobu).

+Basic keys for using Byobu:

+ - F3 and F4 for navigate through the windows
+ - F6 exit from Byobu

 ## Registering modules in TeNOR and Gatekeeper
 TeNOR has a microservice architecture and requires a registration of each microservices to the system.
 The NS Manager (API gateway) is the responsible to manage this registration.
-The interal TeNOR modules are managed automatically, but external modules like mAPI, WICM, Infrastructure repository needs to be registered.
+The internal TeNOR modules are managed automatically, but external modules like mAPI, WICM, Infrastructure repository and Netfloc needs to be registered.

 The registration of modules can be done with in three ways: